A multimedia project – Advent 2021

-At your own pace, I encourage you to move to the next lecture, which will contain a 1-3 minute video and text meditation, a 20-30 minute teaching video and documents describing various prayer practices.
+Go through the lessons at your own pace.
+Each contains a 1-3 minute video and text meditation, a 20-30 minute teaching video and documents describing various prayer practices.
 Using the comment section, we can share in what we are experiencing and learning.

 The Prayer I Need This Day